jonnyirwin/docker-vim/README.md

 # Dockerized and pre-configured Vim #

-This is a repository used to generate docker images to run vim in a container with language sdk's etc. already installed.
-Currently it is configured ofr javascript development.
+Used to generate docker images to run vim in a docker container with language sdk's etc. already installed.
+Currently it is configured for javascript development.
+It uses a number of vim plugins for linting, autocompletion, auto-formatting, fast file navigation.

 To run container: